ossia/ossia-docs/source/index.html.md

 ## Repetition filter

-When the repetition filter is enabled, if the same value is sent twice, the second time will be filtered.
+When the repetition filter is enabled, if the same value is sent twice, the second time will be filtered out.

 ```c
 ossia_parameter_t param = ...;